Tsar36/Projects/Azure/dotnet/ReadIT/README.md

 Then open the browser on http://localhost:5002 for the 'inventory' site & open http://localhost:5000/ for the 'catalog' site.

 ### The Weather API.
 (OPTIONAL)
 - The 'catalog' app contains the widget  of the 'Weather API'.
-To access it, you need run a new VM (Ubuntu) in the same place ('Vnet') with 'catalog'.
+To access it, you need to run a new VM (Ubuntu) in the same place ('Vnet') when 'catalog'.
 - In the VM, just run the commands in bash:
 ```bash
 sudo apt install git